gaurav2907/dockerexample/README.md

 # dockerexample
-This project talks about dockerization of springboot project and differfent ways of reading configutation props in springboot project.
+* This project talks about dockerization of springboot project and different ways of reading configutation props in springboot project.